home-assistant/developers.home-assistant/docs/internationalization/core.md

 ```

 :::note
-Services may use selectors in their `fields`.
+Service actions may use selectors in their `fields`.
 The translation of those selectors can be provided using the `translation_key` property on the selector definition in the services.yaml file.
-See the [Selectors](#selectors) section and the [Service description](/docs/dev_101_services.md#service-descriptions) page for more information.
+See the [Selectors](#selectors) section and the [Service action description](/docs/dev_101_services.md#service-action-descriptions) page for more information.
 :::

 ### Device automations